 Born in 1968, Mark Wunderlich grew up in Fountain City, Wisconsin.
 He holds an MFA from Columbia University School of the Arts and a BA in German Literature and English from the University of Wisconsin.

+He is the author of The Earth Avails (Graywolf Press, 2014) and Voluntary Servitude (Graywolf Press, 2004).
 His first collection, The Anchorage (University of Massachusetts Press, 1999), won the Lambda Literary Award.
 As J. D. McClatchy said of Wunderlich's debut, "The Anchorage bravely takes up the raw mess of desire and pain, the cold ache of longing and loss, and in sleek and searing poems exposes the way we live now to the larger powers of the racing heart and the radiant imagination."
-He is also the author of The Earth Awaits (Graywolf Press, 2014) and Voluntary Servitude (Graywolf Press, 2004).

 He is the recipient of the Wallace Stegner Fellowship from Stanford University, Writers at Work Fellowship, the Amy Lowell Traveling Fellowship, a National Endowment for the Arts Fellowship and two fellowships from the Fine Arts Work Center in Provincetown.
 He has also received grants from the Massachusetts Cultural Council and the Bread Loaf Writers Conference.